 Carin started off as a professional actor/singer/dancer.
-Select acting credits: The Trial of Ebenezer Scrooge (Theatre & Company), Raging Dreams: into the visceral (Theatre Gargantua), Life on Mars: Inspired by the Sound and Vision of David Bowie (Atlantic Ground Control), SUDS, the Musical (Brockville Arts Centre), Nana and The Catalyst (Toronto Fringe).
-Select choreography credits: Will You Be My Friend (Green Light Arts), Eurydice (University of Waterloo), Ching Chong Chinaman (fu-GEN Theatre), It’s Just a Phase (Gregarious Productions, Toronto Fringe), Life on Mars (Atlantic Ground Control).
+In February 2018, she directed a sold-out benefit performance of The Vagina Monologues in Council Chambers, Kitchener City Hall, featuring 21 female-identifying community leaders from Waterloo Region.
+Select acting credits include: The Trial of Ebenezer Scrooge (Theatre & Company), Raging Dreams: into the visceral (Theatre Gargantua), Life on Mars: Inspired by the Sound and Vision of David Bowie (Atlantic Ground Control), SUDS, the Musical (Brockville Arts Centre), Nana and The Catalyst (Toronto Fringe).
+Select choreography credits: UpStart Festival (University of Waterloo), Will You Be My Friend (Green Light Arts), Eurydice (University of Waterloo), Ching Chong Chinaman (fu-GEN Theatre), It’s Just a Phase (Gregarious Productions, Toronto Fringe), Life on Mars (Atlantic Ground Control).

 Her introduction to producing is courtesy of her concurrent experience as a personal assistant in the commercial entertainment industry (2003-2010).
 She owes a lot to her for-profit mentors but prefers working in the not-for-profit and charitable sector.
 She is committed to Green Light Arts vision of promoting positive social change and creating meaningful community impact through the performing arts.